 - Does your partner dictate what you can buy?

 - Does your partner make you ask for money or provide an allowance?

 - Does your partner check your receipts or bank statement?

 - Does your partner make you justify each purchase?

 - Does your partner control the use of property such as phone or car?

-- Does your partner insist all economic assets (e.g savings, house) are in there name?
+- Does your partner insist all economic assets (e.g savings, house) are in their name?

 - Does your partner keep financial information secret?

 - Does your partner steal your money or property?

 - Do they cause damage to your property?